-Any application to register a trademark with the United States Patent and Trademark Offices (USPTO) must include at least one trademark classification.
-This classification greatly impacts the breadth of the intellectual property (IP) holder’s trademark protection.
-For that reason, it’s critically important for any potential IP holder to understand the different classes, and make sure you register in the right international class.
+Any application to register a trademark with the United States Patent and Trademark Offices (USPTO) must include at least one trademark “classification.”

-Why Should I File a Class 4 Trademark?
+Why Should I File for a Class 4 Trademark?

 What are Class 4 Trademark Goods?